Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 Are we really thinking a brain implant will have the similar impact on our brains of a smartphone?
-Lets take a closer look at what the side-effect of longer term usage in teenagers, children are already today addicted to those kind of meat sticks poked devices.
+Let’s take a closer look at what the side-effect of longer-term usage in teenagers and children are already today addicted to those kinds of meat sticks poked devices.

 Now imagine all that destruction of the actual brain cells, and multiple it for 1.000.000.000.000.000 or for an indefinite number of times.
 Get the concept?

 Also need to add here that I’m currently using a computer whether desktop or device at least 7 hours a day to carry out my tasks and work to-dos, though I don’t feel like being interconnected to it 24/7 via a superglued implant inside my brain is something I’d enjoy, would you?